Cuyler baronets

 The Cuyler Baronetcy, of St John's Lodge in Welwyn in the County of Hertford, was a title in the Baronetage of the United Kingdom.
 It was created on 29 October 1814 for General Cornelius Cuyler.
-The title became extinct on the death of the fifth Baronet in 1947.
+The title became extinct on the death of the 5th Baronet in 1947.

-Sir Cornelius Cuyler, 1st Baronet, was born in Albany, New York on 31 October 1740, the son of Cornelius Cuyler and Catalyntie Schuyler, she is a descendant of the Schuyler family.
-His brother Abraham was the last British appointed Mayor of Albany, New York, and Abraham's son Jacob Cuyler became a British Army officer who was instrumental getting the 1820 Settlers to South Africa.
+Cornelius Cuyler, the 1st Baronet, was born in Albany, New York on 31 October 1740, the son of Cornelius Cuyler and Catalyntie Schuyler, a descendant of the Schuyler family.
+His brother Abraham was the last British appointed Mayor of Albany, New York, and Abraham's son Jacob Cuyler was a British Army officer who settled near Uitenhage in what was then Cape Colony.